voidsy-gmbh/pyThermoNDT/CONTRIBUTING.md

 This creates a conda environment called `pythermondt-dev` with all necessary dependencies installed in development mode.

-## Pre-commit Hooks
+### Pre-commit Hooks

 This project uses pre-commit hooks to enforce code quality standards.
 The hooks automatically check and fix common issues like trailing whitespace, end-of-file issues, and run Ruff for code formatting and linting.
+For this project it is highly recommended to use pre-commit hooks to ensure code quality.

 To set up pre-commit hooks: